 Upon joining the U.S. Navy, our servicemen accepted that they could become significantly injured or even die under enemy fire.
 They, however, did not expect to become ill or die due to exposure to asbestos - the valuable mineral used in almost every Navy ship from the 1930s to the early 1980s.
 Many of the brave men who fought for our freedom now spend their final days battling the severe illnesses caused by inhaling asbestos fibers.

-Asbestos-related pulmonary conditions can severely impair a person's ability to breathe and therefore may prevent the retaining of a decent quality of life.
-More alarmingly, they may prove to be fatal - according to medical experts, exposure to asbestos can cause serious, progressive and fatal diseases of the respiratory tract.
+Asbestos-related pulmonary conditions can severely impair a person's ability to breathe and, therefore, may prevent the retaining of a decent quality of life.
+More alarmingly, they may prove to be fatal - according to medical experts, exposure to asbestos can cause serious, progressive, and fatal respiratory tract diseases.

 - Chronic obstructive pulmonary disease